Characters: Glee New Directions Original Members

 - The "Push It" performance was her doing and she stays in the Club.

-- Finally subverted in "Bad Reputation" after she manipulates Jesse, Finn, and Puck to make herself look better and it backfires on her.
+- Subverted in "Bad Reputation" after she manipulates Jesse, Finn, and Puck to make herself look better and it backfires on her.

-- And then in "Auditions", she goes and sends Sunshine to a crack house because she's jealous of her talent and worried about being supplanted as the best singer in Glee.
+- In "Auditions", she goes and sends Sunshine to a crack house because she's jealous of her talent and worried about being supplanted as the best singer in Glee.
 Luckily, the rest of the kids are just as disgusted as they should be by her behavior.

 - It seems that this is getting more and more subverted the later into the series, considering her Character Development.